ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 1. Choose a name, select the `Heltec Wifi LoRa 32 (V2) (Heltec Automation)` as board and `Arduino` as framework
 1. Open the `platformio.ini` within your newly created project and add `lib_deps = ClusterDuck Protocol` at the end.

-## Arduino
+- ## Arduino IDE
-### Downloading Library from GitHub

-#### Manual Install
+#### Install The ClusterDuck Protocol on your local machine
-To start we will need to copy the library into your Arduino library folder.
+You will need to clone the ClusterDuck Protocol onto your local machine and include the libraries folder into your local arduino libraries folder.
+1. Clone the ClusterDuck Protocol onto your local machine `git clone https://github.com/Code-and-Response/ClusterDuck-Protocol.git`
+1. Pull all the Library submodules needed for the Arduino IDE `git submodule update --init --recursive`
-1. Copy ClusterDuck folder
+1. Copy the `ClusterDuck-Protocol`folder into your local Arduino Libraries folder **MacOs** ~/Documents/Arduino/libraries/  **windows** My Documents\Arduino\libraries\
-1. Navigate to your ``Arduino`` folder.
-This can be found in your default Documents folder.
-1. Navigate to the ``library`` folder
+1. Navigate into the `ClusterDuck-Protocol` folder and open `Libraries` folder
+1. Copy all the libraris form the `Libraries` folder
-1. Paste into ``library`` folder
+1. Paste into into your local Arduino Libraries folder **MacOs** ~/Documents/Arduino/libraries/  **windows** My Documents\Arduino\libraries\
-1. Restart Arduino
+1. Open Arduino IDE
-1. You should now be able to see examples by going to File -> Examples -> ClusterDuck
+1. You should now be able to see the examples by going to File -> Examples -> ClusterDuck

 You should be able pull new commits directly to this folder in your Arduino library.

-#### Importing as a .zip Library
-Download The ClusterDuck Protocol as a .Zip file.

-In the Arduino IDE, navigate to ``Sketch > Include Library > Add .ZIP Library.`` At the top of the drop down list, select the option to "Add .ZIP Library''.

-Navigate to the downloaded ClusterDuck Protocol Folder and select.
-Return to the Sketch > Include Library menu. menu.
-You should now see the library at the bottom of the drop-down menu.
-It is ready to be used in your sketch.

 ## Quick Start